Understanding Wildfires and Insurance Claims Coverage

 People may think that wildfire damage happens to a home located right in the forest or next to the fire itself, however, research has shown that embers blown by wind cause most of the fires that burn down homes.

 Using certain fire deterrent or resistive materials in the construction of your home, as well as keeping a defensible space of 5-30 feet can help prevent the spread of wildfire and protect your home.
-The Insurance Institute for Business and Home Safety recommends these useful tips to reduce wildfire damage to your home, this infographic is also very useful.

 If you are in an area that is at high risk for wildfire, some insurance companies may not be willing to insure you.